 The Index window pane opens.
 The window pane is split into two sections-the Terms area at the top and the Explorer area at the bottom.
-If you want to see more or less of either section, you can click the splitter between them and drag it up or down.
+If you want to see more or less of either section, you can click the splitter we between them and drag it up or down.

-2. Right-click in the explorer area at the bottom of the window pane, and from the context menu select Add Index Link.

-3. If you do not yet have an index link set in your project, the Add Index Link Set dialog opens; continue with the next step.
+- 2. Right-click in the explorer area at the bottom of the window pane, and from the context menu select Add Index Link. - ▶ NOTE In order to see this option in the context menu, you must already have at least one entry in the index.
+Also, the option is not displayed if you right-click on the root Index heading; you must right-click below it. - 3.
+If you do not yet have an index link set in your project, the Add Index Link Set dialog opens; continue with the next step.